frjo/hugo-theme-zen/README.md

 * Implement more modern CSS.
 * Use css variables throughout.
+* New setting `params.internalPagination` to use the Hugo built in pagination template instead of the plain Zen version.
+* New setting `params.sassTranspiler`.
+Defaults to "libsass" but "dartsass" is also supported.
+* New flex and grid components.
 * Remove all use of "typey" lib.
-* Add setting `params.internalPagination` to use the Hugo built in pagination template instead of the plain Zen version.
-* Add setting `params.sassTranspiler`.
-Defaults to "libsass" but "dartsass" is also supported.
+* Remove unused/outdated components.

 When upgrading make sure to update overridden versions of any sass files.
 All variables can now be accessed as css variables and several have changed names.